By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide covering Doncaster Sheffield airport accident claims.

 An airport will always have vehicles working out on the apron and the runway performing various tasks to prepare the aircraft for their journey, such as loading luggage, refueling and so on.
 Airports are obliged to closely coordinate and regulate all the movements and routes of the vehicles moving around the airport to ensure accidents don’t happen.
 All operators of airport vehicles must also receive specialist training in how to safely operate them.
 Third parties could be liable for paying compensation if someone got hit by a vehicle that was being driven in a manner it shouldn’t have been.

 Inside the airport terminal you will often see small electric carts being driven by staff to help them move around quicker or to give lifts to passengers and their luggage.
-Needless to say these must be handled carefully inside the terminal building, if you got hurt in an airport cart crash then you could possibly claim compensation if you have good reason to believe it wasn’t your fault and the cart was being driven irresponsibly.
+Needless to say these must be handled carefully inside the terminal building, if you got hurt in an airport cart crash then you could possibly make Doncaster Sheffield airport accident claims if you have good reason to believe it wasn’t your fault and the cart was being driven irresponsibly.

 Airports which have their facilities spread out over a large area may have a bus or tram network to make it easier for their passengers to get from one place to another, for example the car park might have a bus stations to take passengers to the terminal building of Doncaster airport.
 The same rules would apply to these services as to other public transport services: they are responsible for the well being of their passengers and could be liable if a passenger gets hurt through no fault of their own.
 If you were driving and your vehicle was hit by a vehicle operated by the airport, then please visit our guide to road traffic accident claims for more information.